 "...
 Every town shall maintain... a sufficient number of schools for the instruction of all children who may legally attend a public school therein."

-The public educational system of structurally is a department of the town operated under laws pertaining to education and under regulations of the Massachusetts Board of Education.
+The public educational system of structurally is a department of the municipality operated under laws pertaining to education and under regulations of the Massachusetts Board of Education.
 The area served by the Public Schools is coterminous with the Town of .

-Established by law

 LEGAL REFS.: Constitution of Massachusetts, Part II, Chapter V, Section II